 About the Editors

-Kim is primarily responsible for the areas of stem cells and developmental biology, cell growth and division, ubiquitin signalling, protein structure and metabolism, as well as plant cell biology.
+Kim is primarily responsible for the areas of stem cells and developmental biology, cell growth and division, ageing, ubiquitin signalling, protein metabolism and plant cell biology.

 Kim is based in the London office, UK.